 Surety companies will run a credit check on the broker to determine eligibility and pricing for the Alabama Mortgage Broker bond.
 Brokers with excellent credit and work experience can expect to receive the best rates.
 Brokers with poor credit may be declined by some surety companies or pay higher rates.
 The credit check is a “soft hit”, meaning that the credit check will not affect the broker’s credit.

 How Much Does the Alabama Mortgage Broker Bond Cost?

 The Alabama Mortgage Broker surety bond can cost anywhere between 0.5% to 5% of the bond amount per year.
+Monthly subscription options are also available.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $25,000 bond requirement.

 $25,000 Mortgage Broker Bond Cost

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|